Duncan House

 1957

-The home’s floor plan radiates from a central hexagonal living area, with spaces flowing organically into one another.
-Clerestory windows flood the interior with natural light while maintaining privacy, and the dramatic cantilevered roof extends Wright’s philosophy of shelter.
-Built-in furnishings and meticulous attention to detail reflect his belief in total design unity.
+It has a central hexagonal living area, with spaces flowing organically into one another, and Clerestory windows flooding the interior with natural light.
+The dramatic cantilevered roof maintains privacy.
+Lastly, built-in furnishings and meticulous attention to detail reflect his belief in total design unity.

 Rental Images